How to Exercise More in the New Year

-Welcome back to resolution makeover: your healthiest year yet!
+Welcome back to our series on how to “ring in your healthiest year yet.”
 The CHI Health dietitian team is back to dive into another common resolution and give your practical advice about sticking to them.

 In addition to the New Year’s resolutions related to dieting or eating healthier, there also seems to be a huge number of people who say, “I’m going to exercise more this year!”
 Have you ever been to the gym in the month of January?
 It is absolute madness!
 There are many newbies who are excited to start on their resolution and feel healthier.

 …But then February rolls around.
 Now it doesn’t seem so packed any more.
 Where did everyone go?
 The problem is that most of the people who decide to start exercising on January 1st are usually a little worn down by February 1st.
 Consequently, once we enter the month of March, they might not even be showing up to the gym at all.
 Does this sound like an experience you or someone you know has had?

 How to Beat “Gym Fatigue” and Stick to an Exercise Plan